 Additionally, there are post-procedure considerations to think through.
 Lots of people face concerns about the possibility of contracting COVID-19 after staying in the hospital, so consult with your physician in regards to the need to self-monitor for symptoms, as well as tips about any further precautions you may want to take, such as avoiding contact with others for a certain amount of time, wearing a mask or gloves in your house when others are there, additional sanitizing measures to take, etc. The doctor may suggest taking your oxygen levels and temperature in the home.
 If so, make sure to purchase a thermometer and pulse oximeter.

-As soon as you are satisfied with the answers you have received along with the assurance that the procedure is safe to schedule, contact CareWorks Health Services, the leaders in senior care in Laguna Woods and the surrounding area.
+As soon as you are satisfied with the answers you have received along with the assurance that the procedure is safe to schedule, contact CareWorks Health Services, the leaders in Huntington Beach senior services.
 Our transitional care services will help make sure everything is taken care of before, during, and after your procedure, including transportation, picking up groceries and prescriptions, helping you get settled in back at your home and monitoring for any changes in condition, and more.
-Call us any time at (949) 859-4700.
+Call us any time at (949) 859-4700 or visit our service area to learn about the communities we serve.